nikos6ares/genriflow/README.md

 ## Final Perspectives

 There are many ways to classify or cluster songs.
 I somehow believed that using unsupervised learning with these four features would naturally group songs according to genre.
 However, there are countless other ways to classify music—for example, emotion-based (like SensMe), language vs. non-language (my planned future extension), country of origin, year of release, and so on.
-Unsupervised learning would require very selective feature engineering to make sure that genre-based clustering actually emerges.
+Unsupervised learning would require very selective feature engineering to make sure that genre-based clustering and no other clustering actually emerges.
 As I mentioned earlier, genre classification is partly cultural too, which makes it difficult even for humans to precisely define what separates, say, blues from jazz.

 Supervised learning felt a bit like cheating—it uses labels to track the learning process.
-But in doing so, we’re also sweeping a deeper problem under the rug: the user doesn’t actually know _why_ these songs correspond to specific labels.
+But in doing so, we’re also sweeping a deeper problem under the rug: the user doesn’t actually know _why_ these songs correspond to specific labels; it just sounds like e.g. pop.
 Then again, the model doesn’t need to know either.
 This reflects the classic issue in supervised learning: the lack of interpretability, the so-called "black-box" nature of the models.

 But do we really need to know what makes a song belong to a particular genre?
 I think this is where confusion arises.
 The initial goal was simply to classify songs—not to understand all the underlying aspects of music itself.
 In other words, sometimes we end up asking for too much.
 There’s an entire field of science called musicology dedicated to studying these deeper questions.
 Why do we suddenly demand more than we set out for?
 We built a music classifier; that’s all.
 There’s no shortcut to truly understanding what music is.
 We use machine learning as a statistical tool, not as a panacea.